×

 What are the common causes of buttock pain?

 Buttock pain can be attributed to various causes, such as muscle strains, injuries affecting nerves like the superior gluteal nerve, sciatica, and piriformis syndrome.
+For accurate diagnosis and effective treatment of buttock pain, seeking advice from a healthcare expert is crucial.

 What non-medical approaches can relieve buttock pain?